bootstrap-vue/bootstrap-vue/src/components/form-select/README.md

 <script>
 export default {
+  data () {
-  data: {
+    return {
       selected: null,
       options: [
-      { value: null, text: 'Please select an option' }, { value: 'a', text: 'This is First option' },
-      { value: 'b', text: 'Selected Option' },
+        { value: null, text: 'Please select an option' }, { value: 'a', text: 'This is First option' }, { value: 'b', text: 'Selected Option' },
-      { value: {'C':'3PO'}, text: 'This is an option with object value' }, { value: 'd', text: 'This one is disabled', disabled: true }
+        { value: {'C': '3PO'}, text: 'This is an option with object value' }, { value: 'd', text: 'This one is disabled', disabled: true }
       ]
+    }
   }
 }
 </script>